 Is it better to water in the morning or the evening?

-To avoid fungus and disease, it is best to let the soil fully dry out between watering sessions, and watering in the morning creates this chance.
+To avoid fungus and disease, it is best to let the soil fully dry out between watering sessions, and watering in the morning is the best way of achieving this.

 How often does grass need to be watered?

-The amount you should water grass depends on many things.
-Factors such as the weather or season, grass types and soil types can all have an influence on how often you should water your grass.
+How often you should water grass depends on the weather or season, grass types and soil types.

 Will watering dead grass bring it back to life?

-There is a difference between ‘dead’ grass and ‘dormant’ grass and whilst they may look very alike, are not the same.
+There is a difference between ‘dead’ grass and ‘dormant’ grass, and whilst they may look very alike, they are not the same.

-Dormant grass looks dry and dead and is a survival mechanism when grass is under stress.
-When watered it will usually revive back to its green state.
+Dormant grass looks dry and dead, but it is actually just utilizing a survival mechanism to cope with stress.
+When watered it will usually return to its green state.

-Not to be mistaken for dormant grass, dead grass, unfortunately, will not revive when watered, so you’ll have to lay down new grass seed and nurture it from there.
+Dead grass, unfortunately, will not be revived when watered, so you’ll have to lay down new grass seed and nurture it from there.